Committee for Diversity and Reconciliation

 - promote changes to our structures and culture so that we may be a more adequate sign and instrument of God’s reign.”

-Priestly formation is in itself an exercise in diversity training, one that lies at the heart of the residential theological experience in Sewanee.
-Living in close community with a varied student population prepares priests for full engagement with the diversity of today’s Church and the modern world.
+Ministry formation is in itself an exercise in diversity training, one that lies at the heart of the residential theological experience in Sewanee.
+Living in close community with a varied student population prepares priests and church leaders for full engagement with the diversity of today’s Church and the modern world.

-This committee plans, coordinates, and carries out service events through which members of the seminary community can witness to and live out their call to proclaim the Good News and to share their resources of time, money, and talent with persons in need.
-Projects frequently are responses to requests from Episcopal communities in Africa and Latin America.
-The committee also sponsors educational events to inform students about vocational opportunities in foreign missions.
+This committee plans, coordinates, and executes service events through which members of the seminary community can witness to and live out their call to proclaim the Good News and to share their resources of time, money, and talent with persons in need.
+Projects are in response to local, national, and international communities.